jesseharold/RPS-Multiplayer/README.md

 For homework, week 7, UCLA coding boot camp

 ## TODO:
+ * update score on win, not on new game
+ * watchers not updating when a new person connects, only on refresh
+ * opponent not showing when waiting for you
+ * 2 different chat classes not working
  * when a player disconnects, notify and put game back into waiting for player 2 mode

 ## Planned for the future